pybind/pybind11/docs/advanced/misc.rst

                                               ^^^^^^^

-This limitation can be circumvented by "forward declaring" bound classes:
+This limitation can be circumvented by ensuring that C++ classes are registered with pybind11 before they are used as a parameter to a function:

 .. code-block:: cpp